Saptarshi1997/Whatsapp-Clone-Using-Django/README.md

 # Step-7: Run the ASGI server
 Use the command: python manage.py runserver
---> Please check the server which is running is ASGI/CHANNEL or not --> The project will not be executed if the server is Development server
+--> Please check the server which is running in console is ASGI/CHANNEL or not --> The project will not be executed if the server is Development server